Troubleshoot your IoT Edge for Linux on Windows device

 Start-Service -Name EFLOWProxy

-If the service won't start, check the EFLOWProxy logs.
-Go to Apps > Event Viewer > Applications and Services Logs > Microsoft > EFLOW > EFLOWProxy and check the logs.
+If the service doesn't start, check the EFLOWProxy logs.
+Go to Apps > Event Viewer > Applications and Services Logs > Microsoft > EFLOW > EFLOWProxy and review the logs.

-4. If the service is Running then check the EFLOW VM proxy services.
+4. If the service is Running, check the EFLOW VM proxy services.
 Start by connecting to the EFLOW VM.

 Connect-EflowVm

-5. From inside the EFLOW VM, check the TPM services are up and running.
+5. From inside the EFLOW VM, check that the TPM services are running.

 sudo systemctl status tpm*

-You should see the status and logs of four different services.
-The four services should be up and running.
+You see the status and logs of four different services.
+All four services need to be running.

 1. tpm2-netns.service - TPM2 Network Namespace